We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 You can find a full explanation in Brex’s own words here.

 The bottom line is that it’s no longer a financial service option for small or even mid-sized companies.
+If you are a start up business though, check out our list of Startup Business Credit Cards with No Credit article.

 To be eligible for a Brex corporate card, you need to meet any of the following criteria: